larispoli/immunoassay-lot-correction/README.md

 ### **Outlier Detection**

 Plates whose standard curves do not conform to the shared shape are identified using the interquartile range (IQR) method applied to per-plate root mean square error (RMSE) values.
 Plates with RMSE exceeding Q3 + 1.5 x IQR are classified as outliers (Tukey 1977).
-This is the standard boxplot outlier rule.

 Flagged plates are excluded from the calculation of the reference lot's median midpoint so they do not influence the baseline.
 They still receive their own per-plate correction factor, but their corrected values carry additional uncertainty.
 Users should identify which samples were run on flagged plates.